 We have enthusiastic and experienced staff, a specialist music teacher and sports coaches.
 The number of pupils achieving a Good Level of Development (GLD) and the expected standard at the end of Key Stage 1 and 2 has been consistently higher than the national average since 2016.

 We are a happy community where curiosity for learning is encouraged and celebrated.
 We inspire each other to achieve our very best and this is reflected in our motto, ‘We love to learn, we like to play, we do our best in every way’.
 The school culture is strongly supported by our values which also reflect British Values such as mutual respect and tolerance.
 We are developing a Restorative Justice Approach whereby children are supported to understand the impact of their actions on others.
-We are also working towards achieving the bronze UNICEF Rights Respecting School Award to further encourage our children to be outward-looking citizens.
+We are currently a bronze UNICEF Rights Respecting School and are working towards achieving the silver UNICEF Rights Respecting School Award to further encourage our children to be outward-looking citizens.

 We strongly believe that education is a partnership between home and school.
 Our parent association, Friends of Dulverton School (FODS) is proactive in organising fund-raising and social activities.
 Our governors also play an active role in supporting and challenging the school to ensure it is the best it can be.